blakadder/blog/_posts/2021-05-07-proscenic-in-home-assistant.md

 toc: true
 ---

-Guide to seting up [Proscenic T21](https://templates.blakadder.com/proscenic_T21.html) air fryer running Tasmota in Home Assistant with all automations and UI configuration
+Guide to seting up [Proscenic T21](https://templates.blakadder.com/proscenic_T21.html) air fryer running Tasmota in Home Assistant with all automations and UI configuration.

 ***All information applies only to Home Assistant 2021.5.0+ and Tasmota 9.4+***